-The Company maintains a stock repurchase program which expires on December 22, 2016.
-Under this program, the Company may make treasury stock purchases in the open market or through privately negotiated transactions, subject to market conditions and normal trading restrictions.
-At December 31, 2015, the Company held 816,638 shares in its treasury at a cost of \$4.1 million.
+The Company maintained a stock repurchase program which expired on December 22, 2016.
+Under this program, the Company could make treasury stock purchases in the open market or through privately negotiated transactions, subject to market conditions and normal trading restrictions.
+At December 31, 2016, the Company held 818,569 shares in its treasury at a cost of \$4.1 million.